 I’m 54, divorced twice.
 Both marriages lasted over a decade.
-Husband One was my (now grown) kids’ father; we married young and parented well together, but eventually we had little in common and no spark, so I ended it.
-Husband Two was intellectually and sexually thrilling, but he was bipolar, and in the end, it was just too damn hard.
-He left me, but ultimately it was for the best.
-We were both exhausted from the rollercoaster of highs and lows.
+My first husband is the father of my (now grown) kids.
+We got married young and were good parents together, but eventually we had little in common and no spark, so I ended it.
+My second husband was thrilling, both intellectually and sexually, but he was bipolar, and it was just too damn hard.
+He left me, which ultimately was for the best.
+The rollercoaster highs and lows exhausted us both.

 Then, just over a year ago, a longtime friendship of mine turned into something more.
 N is generous and attractive.
 He’s well-traveled and makes a good living (as do I), cooks a mean omelet, and loves the outdoors.
 Our sex life is compatible and fun.

 I can’t help wondering whether there’s enough there for him to be The (New) One.

 But he doesn’t make me laugh or challenge me intellectually.
 Since we don’t live in the same state and we both work a lot, we’re together only part-time, and when we are, we have a good time.
 Still, I can’t help wondering whether there’s enough there for him to be The (New) One.
 Neither of us is angling for marriage, but we’re also not getting younger, and I don’t want to stay with him if we’re not at least heading toward the long haul.
 As in, I don’t feel comfortable sticking around until “something better” does or doesn’t come along, because I’d never want to hurt him by leaving for someone else—nor would I want him to do that to me.